Maxwell175/SSNFS/README.md

 This project's goal is to create a simple way to mount a directory located on a server to one or more clients using the most security conscientious way available.

 ## Progress
  * Read only mode (Completed)
  * Read Write mode (Completed)
  * Configuration (Completed)
  * Managment interface (In Progress)

 ## Building

-Before starting, please install the sqlite3 command line tool. (`apt install sqlite3`)

-Then, clone the repository as well as the submodules: `git clone --recursive https://github.com/MDTech-us-MAN/SSNFS.git`
+First, clone the repository as well as the submodules: `git clone --recursive https://github.com/MDTech-us-MAN/SSNFS.git`

 Or, if you already cloned the repository, but forgot to include `--recursive`, just run the following commands in the repository directory: `git submodule update --init --recursive`

-After cloning the repository, execute `sh addHooks.sh` to add the required hooks.

-Finally, manually execute the post-merge hook the first time: `sh post-merge`

 By default the PREFIX is set to /usr/local for release builds or the build directory for debug builds.
 If you would like to change this, simply add PREFIX=\<new path\> to the qmake line.